 In addition, the Green Mamba isn’t only designed with photographers in mind, it also has other perks.
 Every morning at Thanda we had a 5:30 am wakeup call and were on our game drive by 6 am.
 Christian’s pimped-out photo safari vehicle also has a coffee bar on the back!
 We stop mid-way through the morning and Christian transforms from photographer guide to barista and makes coffee drinks in the bush!

 And for evening drives, it turns into a martini bar!
 My favorite memory is when we did a martini happy hour for our evening drive and giraffes and zebras came and joined us for a drink near the watering hole!

 Every morning and evening you go on a game drive at Thanda.
 However, that leaves your afternoons free.
 There are many activities that you can choose from – like visiting a local school or farmstead.
 We did both!
 We toured around the buildings and sat and talked to the elders, teachers, and kids about traditions and culture.

-There are many volunteer opportunities in South Africa – but if you want to work with wildlife and do hands on work in conservation and wildlife management, then check out Ulwazi Research.
+There are many volunteer opportunities in South Africa – but if you want to work with wildlife and do hands-on work in conservation and wildlife management, then check out Ulwazi Research.
 We spent a day there doing some hands-on work and research ourselves.
 In addition to constructing bee hotels, we went out with the research team and tracked and observed cheetahs and elephants.
-They offer 1, 2, and 4 week programs and the facilities are lovely.
+They offer 1, 2, and 4-week programs and the facilities are lovely.
 Work on existing projects such as cheetah and elephant tracking/monitoring, participate in animal inventories, map invasive alien vegetation for removal, or build and develop an environmental awareness program in the surrounding communities.
-I loved this offshoot of Thanda as an option for people who want to travel a deeper into a wildlife reserve and become a part of a conservation team!
+I loved this offshoot of Thanda as an option for people who want to travel deeper into a wildlife reserve and become a part of a conservation team!

 6. Go Behind the Scenes of Wildlife and Park Management